Proton Perdana (first generation): Proton Perdana V6 (1998–2010)

 The Proton Perdana V6 is widely used by the Malaysian government and to a lesser extent, the Royal Malaysia Police.
 Some foreign embassies in Malaysia also use the Perdana V6 as diplomat cars.
 Known foreign embassies, consulates or high commissions that have invested in the Malaysian-made Proton Perdana V6 include Palestine.

 The Perdana was only sold in its domestic market and immediate neighbouring countries.
 However, a handful of Perdana and Perdana V6 units were exported to the United Kingdom to serve Proton's top British executives.
-The Perdana was also tested by Britain's Top Gear magazine in their April 1999 issue and there were plans to sell the Perdana V6 in Europe.
+The Perdana was also tested by Britain's Top Gear magazine in their April 1999 issue.
+In July 1999, there were plans to sell the Perdana V6 in Europe.
 However, such plans failed to materialize due to the 1997 Asian financial crisis and Proton's subsequent withdrawal from mainland Europe.
 Between 1998 and 1999, Proton also had intentions to market the Perdana with a 2.5-litre version of the V6 engine in Australia, but no such launch occurred.

 On 12 April 2001, The Straits Times reported that Perdana V6s sold throughout Singapore were placed under a recall order due to problems with the steering and suspension system with the ball joints.
+Afterwards, no Proton Perdanas exist in Singapore, likely retired after the recall.